nickyiliwang0000/h/jquery/to-do-app.md

 });
 ```

 `.val()` is what we call a _getter_ and a _setter_.
-These methods that can either assign or read a value.
+These are methods that can either assign or read a value.
 When the method is called with a value as an argument, it's referred to as a setter since it sets (or assigns) that value.
 When the method is called with no argument, it gets (or reads) the value.

 We should only do something if the input value is not empty, otherwise we would be adding empty items to our list.